carlosm00/go-starter/2_web_server/README.md

 })
 ```

-We use a function (simply called 'handler') for simplifying the HandlerFunc method:
+We use a function (simply called 'handler') for simplifying the HandlerFunc method [Ref.
+2]:
 ```
 func handler(w http.ResponseWriter, r *http.Request) {
     fmt.Fprintf(w, "Your Golang-based Web Server is working properly!")
 }
 ```

-This way we only use _HandlerFunc_ as follows:
+This way we only use _HandlerFunc_ as follows [Ref.
+3]:
 ```
 http.HandleFunc("/", handler)
 ```